 This book presents a conceptual and empirical analysis of the UN-led multiparty mediation in the Tajikistan conflict.

-This book will be of much interest to students of conflict resolution, civil wars, international mediation, the UN, Central Asian politics and IR.
+This book will be of much interest to students of conflict resolution, civil wars, international mediation, the UN, Central Asian politics, and International Relations.

 2. The Tajikistan Conflict and Early Peacemaking Efforts